mui/mui-x/docs/data/data-grid/getting-started/getting-started.md

 # Data Grid - Getting started

-<p class="description">Get started with the last React data grid you will need.
+<p class="description">Get started with the last React Data Grid you will need.
 Install the package, configure the columns, provide rows, and you are set.</p>

 ## Installation